hashicorp/hvd-module-template/.github/CONTRIBUTING.md

 task test
 ```

-This will run both Go and Terraform tests:
+This will run Terraform tests:
-- `task test-go`: Runs formatting checks and tests for Go code
 - `task test-terraform`: Runs formatting checks, initialization, and validation for all Terraform directories

 ## Cleaning